prasadiw/Nightwatchjs/README.md

 - Verify locating the search input container
 - Verify search button functionality
-- Verify search result are tied to the search query by locating search text in the page header and result image titles.
+- Verify search results are tied to the search query by locating search text in the page header and result image titles.

 ### Requirement 3: Random Mode